codepress/ac-column-template/README.md

-# Admin Columns Column Template
+# Admin Columns - Column Template

 Welcome to the Admin Columns column template repository.
-Here you will find a starter-kit for creating a new Admin Columns column.
+Here you will find a starter-kit for creating a new column for Admin Columns.
 This start-kit will work as a normal WP plugin.

 For more information about creating a new field type, please read the following article: https://www.admincolumns.com/documentation/how-to/register-column/